 Risser staging system

 The Risser staging system is used to grade skeletal maturity based on the level of ossification and fusion of the iliac crest apophyses.
-It is used primarily in planning corrective surgery for scoliosis as a marker for skeletal maturity, which is a surrogate for growth velocity and growth potential, which in turn are important predictors of curve progression 3.
+It is used primarily in planning corrective surgery for scoliosis as a marker for skeletal maturity, which is a surrogate for growth velocity and potential, which are important predictors of curve progression 3.

 Classification